Likheet/aetheria-customer-forms/README.md

 ### Section A — Skin Basics
  - What do you think your skin type is?
 (Normal / Oily / Dry / Combination)
 - How would you describe your skin's oil levels?
-SEBUM (aka oiliness)
+SEBUM
   - Comfortable, no shine or greasiness → Green
   - Slight shine only in T-zone, not bothersome → Blue
   - Noticeable shine in multiple areas → Yellow
   - Very greasy/heavy shine across face, frequent blotting/wash needed → Red
 - How would you describe your skin's hydration levels?
-MOISTURE (aka dryness)
+MOISTURE
   - Comfortable, no tightness → Green
   - Slight tightness or occasional dryness → Blue
   - Often feels tight, rough, or flaky → Yellow